ibm-cloud-docs/account/ts_accessing.md

 * Your account is not linked to an infrastructure account.

 To resolve this issue, you must upgrade to a Pay-As-You-Go or Subscription account.
-For information, see [Upgrading your account](/docs/account?topic=account-upgrading-account).
+For more information, see [Upgrading your account](/docs/account?topic=account-upgrading-account).
 {: tsResolve}